 Any student pursuing a degree in Film, Video & Photographic Arts has to take a look at California State University - Long Beach.
 Positioned in Long Beach, California, this university is a good choice for students who prosper in an urban atmosphere.

 It's hard to beat University of California - Riverside if you wish to study Film, Video & Photographic Arts.
 Students who graduate from the Film program make about $36,591 in their early career salary, and $66,506 in their mid-career salary.
-This school is one of the largest schools in California.
+Based in Riverside, California, this university is ideal for students who flourish in a city atmosphere.